-The Story Behind the Trends - Belfast and Castlereagh has seen an increase in the percentage of primary school pupils who have English as an additional language over the past years with Belfast above the NI average in 2013/14 and Castlereagh below.
-Overall in the Belfast area for 2013/14 there were 1520 primary school pupils with English as an additional language.
+The Story Behind the Trends - Craigavon and Dungannon have the highest percentage of primary school children with English as an additional language, well above the NI average.
+Overall in the Southern Area for 2013/14 there were 2650 primary pupils with English as an additional language.

-Post-Primary School Pupils with English as Additional Language
+Post - Primary School Pupils with English as Additional Language